Degrees and Certifications:

 Hello!
 I grew up in Northern Kentucky and graduated from the University of Kentucky with a bachelors in education.
 I met and married my wonderful husband, Nathan in Kentucky.
 I started my teaching career in Kentucky.
 I later taught in Mississippi.
-This is my 9th year teaching in Alabama.
-I will be teaching kindergarten and first grade special education this year.
+This is my 11th year teaching in Alabama.
+I will be a kindergarten resource teacher again this year :-)

 I Learned In Kindergarten

 And what to do and how to be I learned in kindergarten.

 Wisdom was not at the top of the graduate school mountain,